uk-gov-mirror/defra.sroc-acceptance-tests/README.md

 ## Configuration

 > Important!
-Do not store credentials such as passwords in the config files
+Do not add environment files to source control

-We have 5 environments where the TCM could be running; local, development, test, pre-production, and production.
+We have 5 environments where the CHA could be running; local, development, test, pre-production, and production.

-Each has its own config file stored in `config/`.
+Each has its own config file stored in `environments/`.
 Any configuration shared across the environments is stored in `cypress.json`.
-But these can be overidden in the environment config file.
+But this can be overidden in the environment config files.

-### Dotenv
+### Environment files

-Via the [Cypress dotenv](https://github.com/morficus/cypress-dotenv) plugin you can store environment variables in a local `.env` file.

-Things like credentials, which we don't want stored in the project, we'll pass in as environment variables.
-Dotenv and the `.env` file saves you having to add them to your session.
+The config or 'environment' files hold environment variables which are key-value pairs; _name of the thing_ and the _value of the thing_.
+For example, `CYPRESS_PASSWORD=password12345`.

+Depending on the environment selected the [Cypress dotenv](https://github.com/morficus/cypress-dotenv) plugin will read in the values and make them available via [Cypress.env()](https://docs.cypress.io/api/cypress-api/env) in the tests.

+Using these `.env` files allows us to store both config and credentials that change across environments in one place but it is important they are *_never_* committed to source control.

-Checkout `.env.example` for an example of the file you'll need to create to run the project.
+Checkout [environments/.env.example](/environments/.env.example) for an example of the file you'll need to create for each environment.

 ## Execution